-For patients who do not have insurance, the following table will provide an overview of the cost of Hizentra.
+For patients who do not have insurance, the following table will provide an overview of the cost of Hizentra infusions.
 Note that the prices are for the U.S. only.

 Where Can Patients Obtain Hizentra?

-Hizentra can be obtained from any reputable specialty pharmacy.
-It may also be purchased over the Internet through online specialty pharmacies.
-However, there are risks to buying online, as you may end up with low-quality or counterfeit medication.
+The medication can be obtained from any reputable specialty pharmacy.
+It may also be purchased over the internet through online specialty pharmacies.
+However, there are risks to buying online, as you may end up with low-quality or counterfeit Hizentra and experience side effects.

-For these reasons, it is best to buy from a licensed online pharmacy.
-AmeriPharma Specialty Care is a reliable and certified online pharmacy that sells Hizentra and other immune therapy medications.
-AmeriPharma can also help with e-diagnoses in cases where patients do not have prescriptions.
+It is recommended to buy from a licensed online pharmacy.
+AmeriPharma Specialty is a URAC and ACHC-accredited online pharmacy that dispenses Hizentra and other immunotherapy medications.

-For patients who cannot afford the cost of Hizentra, there are copay assistance relief programs.
-These programs are committed to appropriating timely resources to ensure that patients can commence immune globulin therapy as soon as possible.
+Copay assistance relief programs are available for patients who cannot afford the cost of Hizentra.
+These programs are committed to providing timely resources to ensure that patients can initiate immune globulin therapy as soon as possible.

 These relief programs reduce financial burdens for patients and the members of their families.

-Make sure you contact AmeriPharma Specialty Care if you are interested in co-pay assistance for Hizentra.
+Make sure you contact AmeriPharma Specialty Pharmacy if you are interested in copay assistance for Hizentra infusions.